DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-4-ect-classroom-practice.md

 - All adults with a designated role and purpose in each lesson.
 - Adults being clear about their contribution to pupil learning.
 - All pupils having the opportunity to work with the teacher and other adults.
-- All pupils gaining an equal share of the teacher’s time.
+- All pupils gaining an equal share of the teacher's time.
 - Pupils being supported appropriately based on assessment of their needs to best improve their learning.
 - Pupils benefiting from engaged and enthused adult support.
 - Teaching that is adapted to knowledge and assessment of pupil learning.